Cre8or/WebGPU-Ada/README.md

 ## License

-WebGPU-Ada is distributed under the terms of the [MIT license](https://github.com/Cre8or/WebGPU-Ada/blob/main/LICENSE).
+WebGPU-Ada is distributed under the terms of the [Apache-2.0 license](https://github.com/Cre8or/WebGPU-Ada/blob/main/LICENSE).